 The Board of Directors has supreme authority in company affairs between shareholders' meetings.
-It is elected by shareholders at the AGM for a one year term and operates in accordance with applicable lcelandic laws and regulations, the company's Articles of Association and the Board's Rules of Procedure.
-The Board currently comprises of seven directors who were elected at the company's AGM on 16 March 2022.
-In line with Icelandic law, the Board of Directors convenes immediately following the AGM in which it is elected to allocate responsibilities between the board members.
-The Board of Directors elects a Chairman and Vice Chairman, as well as the Chairmen and members of its sub-committees.
+It is elected by shareholders at the AGM for a oneyear term and operates in accordance with applicable Icelandic laws and regulations, the company's Articles of Association and the Board Rules of Procedure.
+The Board currently comprises of seven directors who were elected at the company's AGM on 22 March 2023.
+In line with Icelandic law, the Board of Directors convenes immediately following the AGM in which it is elected to allocate responsibilities between the Board members.
+The Board of Directors elects a Chairman and Vice-Chairman, as well as the Chairmen and members of its sub-committees.

-The Board of Directors is responsible for the company's organization, for setting the objectives for long-term performance and business development and ensuring proper conduct of its operations at all times.
+The Board of Directors is responsible for the company's organization, setting the objectives for long-term performance and business development and ensuring proper conduct of its operations at all times.
 The Board decides all matters regarded as extraordinary or of major consequence in accordance with the statutory division of responsibilities between the Board, CEO and Executive Board.
 The Board defines strategic objectives for the company and sets targets aimed at achieving these goals.

-Regular board meetings are held with management over the course of the year, including quarterly meetings coinciding with the publication of financial results, two strategy sessions and an operational planning meeting for the coming year.
-The Board of Directors meets regularly without management and once a year there is a meeting to structure the board's agenda and conduct a self-assessment.
+Regular Board meetings are held with management over the course of the year, including quarterly meetings coinciding with the publication of financial results, two strategy sessions and an operational planning meeting for the coming year.
+The Board of Directors meets regularly without management and once a year there is a meeting to structure the Board's agenda and conduct a self-assessment.
 Additional meetings are convened as needed.
 The Board of Directors has a number of on-site visits to company locations and to customers during the year.
 All matters dealt with at Board meetings are decided by a majority vote, provided that the meeting has been lawfully convened.

 In the event of a tie vote, the Chairman casts the deciding vote.
 However, important decisions are not made unless all directors have been given an opportunity to discuss the matter.

-The Board of Directors convened 20 times in 2022, with an average attendance of 94%.
-Thereof, there were 10 regular meetings, with 100% attendance, and 10 ad hoc meetings with average attendance of 87%.
+The Board of Directors convened 18 times in 2023, with an average attendance of 96%.
+Thereof, there were 10 regular meetings, with 100% attendance, and eight extra meetings with an average attendance of 91%.

 The Board of Directors has assessed which directors are independent according to the Icelandic Guidelines on Corporate Governance.
-All seven directors: Ann Elizabeth Savage, Arnar Thor Masson, Astvaldur Johannsson, Lillie Li Valeur, Olafur S. Gudmundsson, Svafa Grönfeldt and Ton van der Laan, are considered independent of the company.
-Furthermore, six of the Board members, Ann Elizabeth Savage, Arnar Thor Masson, Astvaldur Johannsson, Lillie Li Valeur, Svafa Grönfeldt and Ton van der Laan, are considered independent of the company's major shareholders.
-According to the Guidelines, the tenure of a director does not affect the independency assessment.
+All seven directors: Ann Elizabeth Savage, Arnar Thor Masson, Astvaldur Johannsson, Lillie Li Valeur, Olafur S. Gudmundsson, Svafa Gronfeldt and Ton van der Laan, are considered independent of the company.
+Furthermore, six of the Board members, Ann Elizabeth Savage, Arnar Thor Masson, Astvaldur Johannsson, Lillie Li Valeur, Svafa Gronfeldt and Ton van der Laan, are considered independent of the company's major shareholders.
+According to the Guidelines, the tenure of a director does not affect the independence assessment.

 Once a year, the Board of Directors evaluates the work, results, size and composition of the Board and the Board's sub-committees.

-Furthermore, the Board evaluates the work and results of the CEO according to previously established criteria, including whether the CEO has prepared and carried out a business strategy 2022 consistent with the company's established goals.
+Furthermore, the Board evaluates the work and results of the CEO according to previously established criteria, including whether the CEO has prepared and carried out a business strategy for 2023 consistent with the company's established goals.
 The Board discusses the results of the evaluation and decides on any actions to be taken.

-See marel.com for profiles of the Board members, the rules of procedure for the Board of Directors and for the Board's sub-committees.
+See marel.com for profiles of Board members, the rules of procedure for the Board of Directors and the Board's sub-committees.

-Sub-committees
+Sub-Committees